Master of Arts in Pastoral Studies

 - The following three non-credit workshops are required prior to registration for Ministry Practicum: Virtus Training, Issues in Human Sexuality, and Professional Standards.

-- Students must complete a Ministry Practicum such as a semester of supervised ministry, CPE, a summer immersion experience, or previous ministry experience.
+- Students must complete a Ministry Practicum, that may involve a semester of supervised ministry, CPE, a summer immersion experience, or credit for previous ministry experience.

 Degree-Specific Admissions Requirements